Kinship support services YMCA Kinship provides support services to

-We strive to support kinship caregivers through San Diego County in achieving safety, permanency, and well-being for their families through education, advocacy and community collaboration.
-For most relatives, suddenly becoming a relative caregiver can be an almost overwhelming responsibility.
-We strengthen support systems by offering county-wide services to help caregivers preserve the family unit to avoid the entry/re-entry of children into the foster care system.
+relative caregivers "Kinship Caregivers" who are raising a child of a family member.
+For most relatives, suddenly becoming a caregiver can be an overwhelming responsibility.
+YMCA Kinship strengthens support systems by offering county-wide services to help caregivers preserve the family unit and avoid the entry/re-entry of children into the foster care system.

 - All relative caregivers including adults who are related to the child by blood, adoption, marriage or the spouse of any of these persons, even if the marriage was terminated by death or dissolution

 - Non-related extended family members who are ""like kin" to the family or child they are raising

 - Any Kinship Caregiver regardless if they have legal custody of the child or not and/or are involved in the Child Welfare System or not

 - Case Management Services: short term (3 month), in-home services to help you navigate complex systems including Child Welfare, Public Benefit, school, Mental Health, etc. We also provide information and referral to resources in the area.

 - Support Groups: seven county-wide support groups (English and Spanish) for Kinship Caregivers to get emotional support and education from other Kinship peers.

 - Respite Care for Kinship Caregivers 55+ years of age: short term break to relive emotional, physical and financial hardships of providing continual Kinship care.
 YMCA Kinship pays the cost for up to 120 hours of child care, day or overnight camp, or before or after school care.